brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 In this case, it produces:

-{{< imgh-lqip src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" filter="box" >}}
+{{< imgh src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" holder="LQIP" filter="box" >}}

-. . . from the resulting HTML, which shows the automatically created hashed names for the Hugo-generated resized images:
+. . . from HTML like the following, which shows the automatically created hashed names for the Hugo-generated resized images:

 ```html
 <div class="relative imgB-b5bc32dfa3c277a7b3e602ebef8c83ca bg-center">